meltyourface/blank/posts/Creation-and-use-of-fetish-skulls/Ritual-for-Awakening-and-Consecrating-a-Fetish-Skull/index.md

 In service of [individual or space], let us be as one, Connected in purpose, our work now begun."

-Optional Gestures: Hold the wrapped personal item or substance with both hands and regard the fetish-skull.
+**Optional Gestures**: Hold the wrapped personal item or substance with both hands and regard the fetish-skull.
 Visualize an ethereal bond forming between the two objects.
 **Step 4**: Closing Benediction to Seal and Consecrate the Fetish-Skull

 **Materials**: Salt, compass, and a ceremonial cloth.